 list-max-ziplist-entries

-Specifies the maximum number of elements stored in a list.
-Ziplist encoding is used only if both of the following conditions are met:
+The maximum number of elements that can be stored in a list and the maximum size of each element in the list.
+Ziplist encoding is used only if a list meets both of the following conditions:

 • The number of elements stored in the list is smaller than the value of the list-max-ziplist-entries parameter.